DataFrames.jl

 df.A[1] = 5

-On the other hand, the : creates a copy, which will not change the original DataFrame.
+On the other hand, the : creates a copy, therefore changes will not affect the original DataFrame.

 col = df[:, :A]